 Flashbangs were once considered a less lethal option, but increased public scrutiny on law enforcement has changed the definition of what less-lethal means.
 The T.E.D.D. provides a safe but effective alternative for distraction devices.

-The T.E.D.D. only emits a high-intensity light and sound.
+The T.E.D.D. only emits high-intensity light and sound.
 No combustible material is emitted or ejected.
 This eliminates the threat of starting a fire or explosion in areas with flammables or combustibles.
-The T.E.D.D. is beneficial when deploying in a drug lab where volatile gases or chemicals are present.
+The T.E.D.D. is beneficial when deployed in a drug lab where volatile gases or chemicals are present.

 The T.E.D.D. can be used for multiple tactics.
 It can be used as a single or multiple units, light only, strobe only, sound only, or sound and strobe together.
 The T.E.D.D.
 I.R. can be used to illuminate an area for NVG without the suspect knowing that it is there.
 The T.E.D.D.
 I.R. can signify a drop zone or target during night ops.